toptensoftware/roundcube-snooze/readme.md

 ## Configuration

-See the `config.in.php` in the plugin directory for configuration options.
+See `config.in.php` in the plugin directory for configuration options.

 Run `python3 snooze.py --help` for options controlling the wake up script.

 ## How it Works

-The plugin stores all snooze information in a custom e-mail header named `X-Snoozed` in the following format:
+The plugin stores all snooze information in a custom e-mail header named `X-Snoozed` with the following format:

 ```
 X-Snoozed: at Fri, 13 May 2022 10:16:56 +1000;